Shea Butter for Dogs: Benefits for Paws, Noses, & Skin

 Shea butter is a nourishing natural ingredient that offers multiple benefits for dogs' skin.
 It moisturizes dry paws, soothes cracked noses, and forms a protective barrier against environmental irritants.
 Learn how shea butter in balms like Lolahemp's can support your dog’s skin health year-round.

-Shea butter is a natural, highly beneficial ingredient commonly found in dog care products, including Lolahemp’s paw, nose, and skin balm.
+Shea butter is a natural, highly beneficial ingredient commonly found in dog care products, most often included in balms and ointments for dogs with topical issues or allergies.

 Renowned for its deep moisturizing, soothing, and nourishing properties, shea butter helps hydrate dry skin, offering relief for sensitive areas.
 But how safe is shea butter for dogs, and what benefits does it offer?